Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity

 \paragraph{Related Work.} Stemming from the formative work \cite{littman1994markov}, MARL has been mostly studied under the framework of Markov games \citep{shapley1953stochastic}.
-There has definitely not been any shortage of provably convergent MARL algorithms ever since then \citep{littman2001friend,hu2003nash,greenwald2003correlated}.
+There has been no shortage of provably convergent MARL algorithms ever since then \citep{littman2001friend,hu2003nash,greenwald2003correlated}.
 However, most of these early results are Q-learning-based (thus model-free) and asymptotic, with no sample complexity guarantees.
 To establish \emph{non-asymptotic} results, \cite{perolat2015approx,perolat2016use,perolat2016learning,yang2019theoretical,zhang2018finite} have studied the sample complexity of \emph{batch} model-free MARL methods.
 There are also increasing interests in policy-based (thus also model-free) methods for solving special MGs with non-asymptotic convergence guarantees \citep{perolat2018actor,srinivasan2018actor,zhang2019policy}.
 No result on the (near-)minimax optimality of these complexities has been established prior to the present work.